Description Operators#

 TransposeMode operator is not supported with Cholesky functions, i.e., potrf, potrs, posv.
 Specifying the operator with any of these functions will result in a compile-time error.

-Only the non_transposed mode is supported for the factorization-only functions, including geqrf, gelqf, getrf_no_pivot, getrf_partial_pivot.
-Specifying the operator to be either transposed or conj_transposed with any of these functions will result in a compile-time error.
+Only the non_transposed mode is supported for some functions, including geqrf, gelqf, getrf_no_pivot, getrf_partial_pivot.
+Specifying the operator to be either transposed or conj_transposed with any of these functions will either result in a compile-time error or be ignored.

 For other functions, the default value non_transposed is used if the operator is not specified.